Moving House Plants

 When your Atlas Account Representative conducts the moving survey in your home, let him or her know you intend to take your plants.
 Atlas offers affordable packing materials for plants, and your representative can explain what you need.

 If you have questions about caring for specific types of plants, see the chart below for tips on the ten most common house plants.
-You can also find answers on these websites: Department of Agriculture, National Gardening Association, Better Homes & Gardens, and Texas A&M Horticulture.
+You can also find answers by visiting these websites: CITES Web site, Canadian Food Inspection Agency (CFIA), Better Homes & Gardens

 Video: How to Move Plants